cyberbotics/webots-doc/reference/viewpoint.md

 (standing between the camera and the near plane) won't appear.

-The `follow` field can be used to specify the name of a robot (or other object) that the viewpoint needs to follow during the simulation.
+The `follow` field can be used to specify the name of a robot (or other object) that the viewpoint will follow in translation (travelling movement) during the simulation.
 If the string is empty, or if it does not correspond to any object, then the viewpoint will remain fixed.
 The `follow` field is automatically updated when setting the solid to be followed from the `View / Follow Object` menu item.
 If multiple solid